xmlking/spectacular/docs/nhost.md

 # (DANGER)
 # Pull current versions of ./nhost/nhost.toml and ./secrets used in the cloud environment.
 nhost config pull
-# Configuring docker to use Nhost’s registry
-nhost docker-credentials configure

 ```

 Secrets management in cloud